 “I didn’t back it up, what if I have to buy a new computer?”
 “Can my files be retrieved?”
 “Please turn on.”And then I gave up, realizing there wasn’t much I could do except charge the machine and get on with my day.
 I would address the “what ifs” should they happen.
 I plugged in my computer and moved on.
 A part of me felt grateful for not being able to turn on my computer: “Well now I will give my undivided attention to the day and to my daughter.”
 Sometimes duka moments last a long time or can be triggered by more extreme situations: a cancer diagnosis, losing a loved one, not getting a job, etc.

 But how do you create a bridge that allows you to participate in the fullness of life without spiraling out into the highs and tumbling into the lows?

-1. Consider suka duka less as a polarity and more as a circle of oneness where the circle is both empty and full.
-Accept the wholeness of life experiences and attempt to find a relaxed state that allows you to observe the highs and lows, and all the places in between.
+1. Consider suka duka less as a polarity, and more of a circle of oneness where the circle is both empty and full.
+Accept the wholeness of life experiences, and attempt to find a relaxed state that allows you to observe the highs and lows and all the places in between.

 By the way, my computer turned back on 12 hours later!